In January 2011, Instagram had just one million users on their app. This seems like a lot, but it’s nothing compared to where they’re at now.

 What are Facebook going to do with it?

-I don’t see Facebook changing their privacy permissions anytime soon (that never goes down too well), so chances are that we will be seeing plenty more of Instagram, as they’re likely to keep it alive.
+I don’t see Facebook changing their privacy permissions anytime soon (that never goes down too well).
+Chances are that we will be seeing plenty more of Instagram, as they’re likely to keep it alive.
 Especially after all this press.

-With 30 million users, and a billion dollar valuation, Facebook just paid $33.30 per user, which is a lot of money to make back from an app that doesn’t make any money, so expect to see some adverts cropping up in the future.
+With 30 million users, and a billion dollar valuation, Facebook just paid $33.30 per user.
+This is a lot of money to make back from an app that doesn’t make any money.
+Expect to see some adverts cropping up in the future.

 From the looks of things, Instagram is here to stay.
 Unfortunately.